Promoting positive behaviour

 We also aim to provide a clear graduated system of sanctions for problem behaviour that is fair and transparent, related to clearly defined levels of behaviour, and which is used consistently throughout the school.
 Please see our full behaviour policy here.

 We want to work collaboratively with parents to uphold and maintain the culture of positive behaviour and the system of sanctions for problem behaviour, and to maintain a zero tolerance approach to bullying and discrimination.
 Please see our full anti-bullying policy here and the Anti-bullying Charter reviewed by the School Council here.
+Please see our Dealing with Racial Incidents policy here.

 Children displaying problem behaviours that are frequent or serious in nature would always trigger not only sanctions, but also concern, and we would seek to work together with parents towards a solution.
+Our exclusion policy can be found here.